samie/nps/README.md

-# Vaadin Add-on example project
+# NPS widget for Vaadin

 This is a reusable NPS [Net Promoter Score](https://en.wikipedia.org/wiki/Net_promoter_score) widget.
 The widget displays a numeric scale typically ranging from 0 to 10, allowing users to rate their experience or likelihood to recommend on a continuum.